 Safe travels to Athens

 Athens is like a living museum, with an incredible ancient history that will make it one of your favorite cities.
-Overall you can call Athens, Greece safe, although it does experience petty crime and occasionally political demonstrations that can be dangerous.
+Overall you can call Athens, Greece safe.
 The vast majority of these crimes are just as common in other European capitals which is why you should still consider Athens worth visiting.

 Wondering where to stay?
 Consult our guide, Where to Stay in Athens: The Ultimate Guide.
 Since most visits to the city require the use of public transit you might benefit from reading up on How to Get Around Athens.